scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - removed ISD assignment table and replaced to reference in control-plane draft
 - Updated number assignment reference
+- Signatures: mention that other algorithms that ECDSA may be used in the future
 - Figures: add SVG version

 ## draft-dekater-scion-pki-09